ubidefeo/wav2flash/README.md

 ### usage
 `wav2flash -o outputFile [-s ROM size] [-i inputFile(s)]`

-* -s may be omitted and defaults to a 2Mbit (262144)
+* -s may be omitted and defaults to a 2Mbit (262144 Bytes) addressable space
 * -i is added as last option/argument to allow expanding of multiple files (i.e.: folder/*.wav)`

 ### using it with flashrom